These Arctic Monkeys photos make us nostalgic for the 00s

 Let’s look back at Alex Turner, Matt Helders and the rest of the Monkeys from their earliest years.
 Don’t you wish it was still 2005?

-Arctic Monkeys in September 2005
+Early Arctic Monkeys setlist in Sheffield, May 2005

 Reading Festival, 27 August 2005